-MSEC (2017) identified cliffs using Light Detection and Ranging (LiDAR) and separated them into three categories:
+MSEC (2022) identified cliffs using Light Detection and Ranging (LiDAR) and separated them into three categories:

-- Cliffs associated with the Wollemi National Park escarpment.
+Cliffs associated with the Wollemi National Park escarpment.
 These are the higher level cliffs located along the boundary of the Wollemi National Park to the south-west of the longwalls.
-These higher level cliffs outcrop at one or two horizons each having overall heights ranging between 10 and 40 m.
-The cliff lines are discontinuous and are separated with sections of minor cliffs and rock outcrops. - Intermediate level cliffs.
+These higher level cliffs outcrop at one or two horizons each having overall heights ranging between 10 m and 40 m.
+The cliff lines are discontinuous and are separated with sections of minor cliffs and rock outcrops.

+- Intermediate level cliffs.
 These cliffs are located partway down the steep slopes beneath the Wollemi National Park escarpment to the south-west of the longwalls, but are not considered part of the escarpment.
-The intermediate level cliffs have heights varying between 10 and 20 m and continuous lengths up to approximately 50 m. - Low level cliffs.
-These cliffs are located near the bottom of the steep slopes above the south-western ends of Longwalls 20 and 21 (note, Longwall 20 is not part of this Extraction Plan Application and is subject to the approved Longwalls 17-20 Extraction Plan).
-The cliffs have heights varying between 10 and 15 m and continuous lengths up to approximately 50 m.
+The intermediate level cliffs have heights varying between 10 m and 20 m and continuous lengths up to approximately 50 m. - Low level cliffs.
+These cliffs are located near the bottom of the steep slopes above the south-western ends of Longwalls 20 and 21.
+The cliffs have heights varying between 10 m and 15 m and continuous lengths up to approximately 50 m.
 These cliffs are discontinuous and are separated with sections of minor cliffs and rock outcrops.

-The Development Consent (DA 305-7-2003) provides the following definition for low level cliffs, "Low level cliffs as defined in the Subsidence Assessment (Appendix A) of the EA" (i.e. in the South Bates Extension Modification EA [WCPL, 2017]).
+The Development Consent (DA 305-7-2003) provides the following definition for low level cliffs, "Low level cliffs as defined in the Subsidence Assessment (Appendix A) of the EA" (i.e. in the South Bates Extension Modification Environmental Assessment [WCPL, 2017]).
 This is consistent with the definition provided above.

-The locations of all cliffs in the vicinity of Longwalls 21 to 24 are shown in Figure 4 and photographs of the cliffs associated with the Wollemi National Park escarpment and low level cliffs are provided in Plates 1 and 2.
+The locations of all cliffs in the vicinity of Longwalls 24 to 26 are shown in Figure 4 and photographs of the cliffs associated with the Wollemi National Park escarpment and low level cliffs are provided in Plates 1 and 2.